 Naturally it is formed through the interactions of solar ultraviolet (UV) radiation with molecular oxygen O2.
-Do you know that the layer of ozone is around 6-30 miles above the surface of the Earth and reduces the harmful UV radiation reaching the Earth's surface?
+It reduces the harmful UV radiation reaching the Earth's surface.

 But at ground level ozone is considered as a major air pollutant.
 We all know that ozone protect us from harmful UV radiations but ozone at ground level is dangerous and causes pollution.
 Let us study about Ozone pollution and how it affects health through this article.

 As discussed above ozone occurs both in the upper atmosphere of the Earth and at ground level.
 It can be good or bad depending on where it is found.

 Good Ozone: Occurs naturally in the upper atmosphere of the Earth and is also known as stratospheric ozone.
 Here, it forms protective shields which protect us from sun's harmful UV radiations.
 Due to various manmade chemicals it is partially destroyed and causes hole in the ozone.

 Bad Ozone: It is ground level ozone which is not directly emitted into the air and is known as Tropospheric ozone.
 It is generated by the chemical reactions of nitrogen oxides and volatile organic compounds (VOC).
 This happens when the pollutants are emitted by cars, power plants, industrial boilers; chemical plants etc. and these chemicals react in the presence of sunlight.
 Do you know that at ground level it is harmful air pollutant because it effects in people and the environment and also is the main ingredient in smog?